Trends

 Does the proportion of people with disability (aged 15–64) satisfied with the quality of assistance received from formal service providers vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability aged 15–64 who are satisfied with the quality of assistance received from formal service providers, grouped by Australian states and territories.
-In 2018, 81% of people with disability in Victoria were satisfied with the quality of assistance received from formal service providers, and 74% of those in New South Wales (please note that some categories were not published due to small sample numbers and to protect confidentiality).
+In 2022, 85% of people with disability in Western Australia and 74% in Victoria were satisfied with the quality of assistance received from formal service providers (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 More detailed data by age group are shown in the table.